(This story was originally published on Titans Online in September 2019.)

 George and Lewis first became acquaintances back in 1995, during an event in Los Angeles.
 They hit it off.
 A few years later, they were at a Pro Bowl together for the first time, and they began hanging out.
 George was impressed that Lewis waited patiently for over two hours at an event while he signed autographs.
 Few recognized Lewis, in his second NFL season at the time.
 But Lewis sat down in a chair and watched the popular Heisman Trophy winner mingle with his fans, at the time saying he had nowhere else to go after they'd arrived together.

 Not long after that, the two began squaring off in epic battles on the football field.
 Those would continue for years, and they oftentimes got ugly between the teams.
-Lewis called his rivalry with George the “best running back-linebacker battle in NFL history,” but he said on Thursday it was never as bitter as it might've seemed between the two.
+Lewis called his rivalry with George the "best running back-linebacker battle in NFL history," but many years later Lewis said it was never as bitter as it might've seemed between the two.
 There was never hate, or anything close to it.

 In fact, both agreed the head-to-head competition made them better.